-Cystitis – A common sign of stress in cats
+Cystitis: a common sign of stress in cats

 Any male cat that seems unable to pass urine should be seen by a veterinary surgeon immediately and checked for Feline lower urinary tract disease (FLUTD)

-Cat cystitis symptoms to look out for:
+Symptoms of cystitis in cats to look out for

-- Distressed while urinating
+- Distress while urinating

 - Urinating more frequently than normal